KnBrckr/picasa-album-uploader/readme.txt

 == Changelog ==

+= 0.4 =
+* Change Picasa Button handling to pre-generate button file for download.
+* Address issues in URL format when permalinks are not being used on a site.

 = 0.3.1 =
 * Fix defect in redirect URL to display results page
 * Fix interaction issue with WordPress.com Stats plugin